Division I spring athletes granted another year by NCAA in wake of coronavirus-related cancellations

-The NCAA Division I Council voted Monday to approve a blanket waiver for all spring sports athletes to get an extra year of eligibility in the wake of the COVID-19 pandemic that brought the sporting world to a halt nearly three weeks ago.
+The NCAA Division I Council voted Monday to give all spring sports athletes an extra year of eligibility in the wake of the COVID-19 pandemic that brought the sporting world to a halt nearly three weeks ago, and provided provisions to account for the potential increase in roster sizes next season.

+The council's vote essentially allows schools to apply waivers to restore a lost season of eligibility, or apply a one-year extension of eligibility for athletes who were at the end of their eligibility "clock."
+Current Division I rules limit athletes to four seasons of competition in a five-year period.

-It will be left up to each school how it allocates scholarship resources for athletes who were seniors this year that decide to return for another season.
-Schools will be able to offer less aid to athletes next year, or match what was provided this year.
+Teams will be allowed to carry more athletes on scholarship next season, as well, to account for incoming recruits and athletes in their final year of eligibility who decide to return.
+It will be left up to each school how it allocates scholarship resources for athletes who were in their final year of eligibility this year and who decide to return.
+Schools will be able to offer less aid to those athletes next year, or match what was provided this year.

-Howerver schools will also be able to use the NCAA Student Assistance Fund (SAF) to assist athletes who would have exhausted their eligibility in the 2019-20 spring season.
+However, schools will also be able to use the NCAA Student Assistance Fund to assist athletes who would have exhausted their eligibility in the 2019-20 spring season.
 The SAF, in simple terms, is a fund to help college athletes cover expenses a scholarship doesn't cover.

+"We're in such uncharted territory that there's just so many things to factor in," Nebraska softball coach Rhonda Revelle said Monday night on "Husker Sports Nightly."
+"There's heartbreak after heartbreak after heartbreak, so as we get this ruling today, you see a glimmer of sunshine in what otherwise is a cloudy sky."

 Winter sports were not included in Monday's announcement.